 Publicity notices must be broadcast frequently enough so that each channel or station averages 1 notice per day for each day of broadcasting.

 The times of day when publicity notices are broadcast has to be varied so that over the course of a year the publicity notices are broadcast across all programming times.
 This must include prime time and children’s programming times.
 The publicity notice must be broadcast on each channel operated by the broadcaster.

-We do not approve notices in advance, however we are happy to provide advice on suitable wording.
-The BSA is here to support you to fulfil your obligations.
+The BSA is here to support you to fulfil your obligations and we are happy to provide advice on the schedule and wording of your publicity notices.
 If you are having difficulties meeting the requirements of the Act we can work with you to achieve compliance.